peter88213/novxlib-docs/source/_locations.rst

 .. admonition:: <Locations>

    Purpose
-      List the locations that are related to the section.
+      Lists the locations that are related to the section.

    Attributes
       - `ids <#the-ids-attribute>`__